...

 Travel to and from Australia for 5 years

-If the child wishes to travel after the initial 5-year period, they will need to apply for and be granted a Resident Return (RRV) visa to re-enter Australia as a permanent resident.
-Additionally, they may consider applying for Australian citizenship.
-As an Australian citizen, they won’t require a visa to re-enter Australia.
+The Child Visa (Subclass 802) provides the child with a travel facility that allows them to travel to and from Australia as many times as they wish for a period of 5 years from the date of visa grant.
+However, if the child wishes to travel after the initial 5-year period, they will need to apply for and be granted a Resident Return (RRV) visa to re-enter Australia as a permanent resident.

-The Subclass 802 Child visa costs AUD3,055.00 for the main applicant.
-Additionally, there is a charge for each dependent child who applies for the visa alongside the main applicant.
+The visa fee for the main applicant is AUD $3,140.
+Additionally, there is a charge for each dependent child included in the application.

-It’s important to note that there might be additional costs associated with health examinations, police certificates, and biometrics.
+Furthermore, there could be additional costs associated with health examinations, obtaining police certificates, and providing biometrics.

 Processing times